 Following the start in San Vito al Tagliamento the riders face four intermediate climbs before the final haul up the mountain of horrors.
 At kilometre 40 the Monte di Ragogna looms, which is a short and sharp toil.
 The first 2 kilometres feature solely double digits before the climb ‘flattens out’ to 9.8% in the last 750 metres.

 A hilly 60 kilometres stint leads to the foot of the next ascent.
 The climb to Avaglio is 4.5 kilometres and it’s the middle section that’s demanding.
 For 2 kilometres the average gradient is 13%, while the lower and higher slopes are much milder.

 Although insanely steep at times, the first 110 kilometres of the race are just a warm-up.
 The Passo Duron appears with 50 kilometres remaining and it’s a 4.4 kilometres toil at 9.8% with its nastiest ramps at 18%.

 Back in the valley and it shortly goes back up again.
 The Sella Valcalda is 7.6 kilometres at 5.6%, although that statistic is biased as the first half is nothing special, but at kilometre 4 the slopes go up and hover around 8 to 10% for 2 kilometres.

-The first three riders on the line win time bonuses of 10, 6 and 4 seconds, while the intermediate sprints (at kilometre 57.8 and at kilometre 138.1) come with 3, 2 and 1 seconds each.
+The first three riders on the line win time bonuses of 10, 6 and 4 seconds, while the last of two intermediate sprints (at kilometre 57.8 and at kilometre 138.1) comes with 3, 2 and 1 seconds.